 As technology improves, it is only natural that people want to integrate it into their daily lives.
 That's where a "smart" homes come in.
 A smart home is a house that can be controlled via your smartphone, tablet, laptop, etc. Many appliances such as refrigerators, thermostats, and even home security equipment can be controlled remotely given the appropriate set up.
 Ready to get started on making your home smarter?
 Here is a short guide to help you along your way.

 Dream big!
 Your home will be as smart as you make it, but as you begin to make adjustments start with small, incremental steps.
 Your home is not going to transform into a self-cleaning, self-regulating machine overnight.
 This transformation will take time.

 Start with what's most important for you.
 Do you want to focus on entertaining guests?
 Setting up a great surround sound system throughout your house can help.
 Do you simply want to stop wandering through your house every night turning off lights or locking doors before bed?
 Create a timing system to do it for you.
 Want to make your home more energy efficient?
-Snag a Nest Learning Thermostat to help you cut down on your heating and cooling bills.
+Snag a smart thermostat to help you cut down on your heating and cooling bills.

 In our opinion, the easiest way to begin creating your smart home is to install a smart thermostat and get your lights connected to a timer.
 From there, you can move on to more complex interactions like security systems, water management systems, and integrated appliances or entertainment systems.